pingcap/docs-cn/sql-statements/sql-statement-admin.md

     * `synced`: it indicates that the operation has been performed successfully and all TiDB instances have been synced to this state.
     * `rollback done`: it indicates that the operation has failed and has finished rolling back.
     * `rollingback`: it indicates that the operation has failed and is rolling back.
     * `cancelling`: it indicates that the operation is being cancelled.
-This state only occurs when you cancel DDL jobs using the `ADMIN CANCEL DDL JOBS` command.
+This state only occurs when you cancel DDL jobs using the [`ADMIN CANCEL DDL JOBS`](/sql-statements/sql-statement-admin-cancel-ddl.md) command.
+    * `paused`: it indicates that the operation has been paused.
+This state only appears when you use the [`ADMIN PAUSED DDL JOBS`](/sql-statements/sql-statement-admin-pause-ddl.md) command to pause the DDL job.
+You can use the [`ADMIN RESUME DDL JOBS`](/sql-statements/sql-statement-admin-resume-ddl.md) command to resume the DDL job.

 ## MySQL compatibility